Cldfire/site/content/blog/writing-an-opencl-filter-for-ffmpeg.md

 CL_FAIL_ON_ERROR(AVERROR(EIO), "Failed to finish command queue: %d.\n", cle);
 ```

-We enqueue the kernel to be executed using the `clEnqueueNDRangeKernel` function (which you can read in depth about [here](https://www.khronos.org/registry/OpenCL/sdk/1.2/docs/man/xhtml/)).
+We enqueue the kernel to be executed using the `clEnqueueNDRangeKernel` function (which you can look up [here](https://www.khronos.org/registry/OpenCL/sdk/1.2/docs/man/xhtml/)).
 Among other things, we pass it our command queue and kernel along with a `global_work` variable.
 Before making this call, we've made a call to `ff_opencl_filter_work_size_from_image` to initialize `global_work`; it's a helper function that determines the work size based on the dimensions of our `input_frame`.
 This `global_work` array specifies the range that OpenCL will choose IDs from to hand to kernel instances.

 After enqueuing the kernel, it's a simple matter of calling `clFinish` on the command queue to run the kernel to completion across the `global_work` range (plus the appropriate error handling).